freiksenet/react-kinetic/README.md

 react-kinetic
 =============

-This is alpha software using unreleased React version.
-It will break.

 Click on rectangles at http://freiksenet.github.io/react-kinetic/.
 A more elaborate example at https://github.com/freiksenet/react-kinetic-asteroids.

-An attempt to make React work with KineticJS HTML5 canvas library.
+An attempt to make [React](http://facebook.github.io/react/) work with the [KineticJS](http://kineticjs.com/) HTML5 canvas library.
 The goal is to have similar declarative markup as normal React and to have similar data-flow model.

 Currently you can use all Kinetic components as React components and all Kinetic events are supported on them in same way as normal browser events are supported.